nirle97/mern-scrapping/README.md

   - ii A sentiment score given to each paste according to the negativity of the paste's content.
 There is a debounce search to easy navigate and find a specifc paste.

+Docker:
+There are 5 services running together in a docker-compose:
+- client
+- server
+- mongodb
+- scrapper
+- tor proxy

 Main Technologies:
-`Nodejs, React, Express, MongoDB, Socket.io, Puppeteer`
+`Nodejs, React, Express, MongoDB, Socket.io, Puppeteer, Docker-Compose`